TimboKZ/srv-dataset-tools/README.md

 There are three coordinate systems involved:
 * **da Vinci kinematics.** da Vinci kinematics come from the output of the dvLogger.
 The coordinate system of the kinematics data is (?).
+* **Blender.** Blender is used for some texture mapping operations, namely unwrapping UV maps of models.
+Its coordinate system is z-up right-handed.
 * **Panda3d.** Panda3d is the Python library we use for 3D visualisations.
 Its coordinate system is z-up right-handed.